Drivers Hours Laws

 This is for your safety and the safety of pedestrians and all other road users.

-IMPORTANT: We would like to emphasise that we offer a flexible service within the terms of the drivers hours regulations which give plenty of scope for a full days touring service each day.
+IMPORTANT: We would like to emphasise that we offer a very flexible service within the terms of the drivers hours regulations which give plenty of scope for a full days touring service each day.

 We take our responsibilities and your safety very seriously and certainly do not want your trip compromised in any way.